Hopefully you've read my first blog Tassie Travels Part One but if you haven't, you can start that HERE.

-Once we reached Hobart, we checked into our AirBNB in North Hobart (great area close to everything and some amazing places to eat!) and got a good night sleep knowing we had a lot to get done in the next 6 days which is the time we had allowed to explore this incredible city and it's surrounds.
+Once we reached Hobart, we checked into our AirBNB in North Hobart (a great area close to everything and some amazing places to eat!).
+We got a good night's sleep knowing we had a lot to get done in the next six days which is the time we had allowed to explore this incredible city and it's surrounds.

 Other highlights included the view from Cape Bruny lighthouse (so spectacular I can't even describe!) lunch and wine tastings at Bruny Island Premium Wines, and visits to the Bruny Island Cheese and Beer Co as well as the Bruny Island Chocolate Company!

 The following day was one of my highlights of the whole trip which started off with a cruise around Tasman Island.
 This is done by Pennicott Wilderness Journeys who do a few cruises around Tassie including a Bruny Island Cruise if you want to see Bruny Islands' incredible coastline from the sea.